Aaron-AALG/SpectroMap/paper/paper.md

 # Acknowledgements

-I would like to acknowledge the contribution and support made by Brian Martínez-Rodríguez.
 This packages was developed as an application in music plagiarism: _A proposal to compare the similarity between musical products.
 One more step for automated plagiarism detection?_ [doi:10.1007/978-3-031-07015-0_16](http://dx.doi.org/10.1007/978-3-031-07015-0_16), in order to reduce the computational cost that imply music comparisons.

 # References